-This area will redevelop into a pedestrianand bicycle-oriented activity center.
-A mix of commercial, office and shopping integrated with multi-family as an accessory use, or as a primary use for senior living.
+This area will redevelop into a pedestrian- and bicycle-oriented activity center, including a mix of commercial, office and residential uses.
 Redevelopment will incorporate functional open space and greenways and preserve adjacent single-family homes protected by adequate buffering.
 Ideally, this area includes a community center where a wide array of activities achieve the City's desire to be a "lifelong community," allowing options for aging in place.
 Multi-use paths and transit options will invite alternative transportation modes and greater connectivity; new pedestrian and bicycle options will link the area to Perimeter Center.
 It focuses more intense development along I-285 with transitions to adjacent residential subdivisions.
 The City seeks a dynamic mix of uses in the Georgetown area and generally discourages additional stand-alone apartments in favor of mixed-use developments and a greater variety of housing types.
 The City also encourages creative redevelopment of existing multi-family developments.